Hermione Granger jerked awake.

 She could never just let those bastards win.

 Fleur smiled slightly, knowingly as she detected the hitch in the girl's breathing.
 "Yes, you are.
 You're afraid of me and you're afraid of the pain I could cause you.
 But we all die some day, so why be afraid?
 Pain is irrelevant.
 Cowards die many times before their deaths."

 "Shakespeare," Hermione remarked, surprised.
 "But he was a Muggle writer."

 "Are you calling me a coward?"

-"No." Fleur mused, sounding amused.
+"No," Fleur said, sounding amused.
 "Young, maybe, but never a coward."

-"I want to know what you're planning to do with me."
-Hermione said, after a moment.
-Glaring at the back of the chair, she continued, "Are you my friend or enemy?"
+"I want to know what you're planning to do with me," Hermione said.
+Glaring at Fleur, she continued, "Are you on his side or mine?"

 "I'll do whatever I want with you, I suppose.
 I do own you now.
 But whether we're friends or enemies depends largely on you."

-Hermione remained silent for an entire minute before eventually snarling, "What?"
+Hermione remained silent for a long second before inquiring, "What?"